tan200224/Research_Blog/buildingCNN_PyTorch.md

-# The Frame work of buliding a CNN
+# The Frame work of building a CNN
 1. Import Pytorch Library and functions
 2. Define Transformer
 3. Load dataset
-4. Inspect and Visualize image dataset
+4. Inspect and Visualize the image dataset
 5. Create data loader for load batches of images
-6. Builiding Model
+6. Building Model
 7. Training Model
-8. Analyizing it's Accuracy
+8. Analyzing its Accuracy
 9. Saving Model
-10. Plotting trainging logs
+10. Plotting training logs

 ## Import libaries and modules